How to deal with iOS Fragmentation?

-- Increased development and testing efforts lead to delay in the delivery of applications.
+- Increased development and testing efforts lead to delays in the delivery of applications.

 How to deal with iOS Fragmentation?

-iOS users expect their app to provide them with a delightful user experience regardless of whatever iOS version they are using.
+iOS users expect their app to provide a delightful user experience regardless of their iOS version.
 With tons of applications already available on the App Store, users don’t think twice about uninstalling an app if they are unsatisfied with its performance.
-This can be proven from the fact that 56% of users uninstall poorly optimized apps within a week of installation.

-QA engineers can ensure the stability of iOS apps by optimizing their apps by testing on real Apple devices.
-Needless to say, there are many variants of Apple devices in use globally.
+QA engineers can ensure the stability of iOS apps by optimizing their apps by testing them on real Apple devices.
+There are many variants of Apple devices in use globally.
 Naturally, it can be challenging for teams to set up, maintain, and upgrade an on-premise device lab that includes all the Apple iPhones and iPads for testing.

-Setting up a comprehensive device lab demands enormous investment, which is not a feasible option for small organizations.
+Setting up a comprehensive device lab demands enormous investment, which is not feasible for small organizations.
 Teams can address this issue by using a real device cloud for testing.
-Basically, this infrastructure provides QA engineers with real mobile devices for testing websites and applications in real user conditions.
+QA engineers can access real iOS devices on the cloud for testing websites and applications in real user conditions.

-- Exhaustive range of Apple devices like iPhones, iPads running on latest and legacy versions of iOS.
-For example, one can choose to test on a range of iPhones like iPhone 6, iPhone 12, etc.
+- Exhaustive range of Apple devices like iPhones and iPads running on the latest and legacy versions of iOS.
+For example, one can test on iPhone SE, iPhone 14 Pro Max, iPhone 13, iPhone 12 Mini, and so on.

 - Tools to debug websites or iOS applications using Safari DevTools, device logs, video recordings, and screenshots for each test.